Diegoberamendi/Water-reservoir-Volume/readme.md

 <img src="img/W_reservoir-Lam.2.png" width="500">

-**Fig.2** - Contour-lines of a Water-reservoir.
+**Fig.2** - Contour-lines of a water-reservoir.
 Source: Beramendi,2022.

 This formula is derived from the "End-Area formula" that is applied to calculate the volume of prismoidal forms [[1]](#1):